Macintosh statistical software

 • Cloud version

-• Far too hard to recode and manage data
+• Hard to recode and manage data (easier now than before)

 • Awkward handling of different-variance independent-sample t-tests